 Because of their shape, an L-shaped Dormer conversion is usually only suitable for Victorian and Edwardian London homes where the kitchen and/or bathroom are situated at the rear of the house.

 3. Hip to Gable Loft Conversion

-This conversion is an extension to the side of your roof area.
-The front and rear elevations are extended and the side roof elevation is removed and replaced with a vertical gable end.
-This type of conversion is often incorporated with a rear dormer conversion.
+This type of loft conversion is essentially an extension to the side of your roof area.
+The front and rear elevations are extended, and the side roof elevation is removed and replaced with a vertical gable end.
+This type of conversion is often incorporated with a traditional dormer.

-Mansard conversion in London often gives the biggest results in terms of providing additional living space, however as they involves the most amount of construction work they are also found to be most costly.
-Mansards are usually constructed to the rear of the property however its is not uncommon to see mansard extentions at the front.
+Mansards are typically constructed to the rear of the property, although it’s not uncommon to see Mansard extensions to the front.
 This type of conversion alters the structure of your sloped roof so that it has almost a gradient of 72 degrees.
-Windows and balconies are built in to the roof structure as small dormers providing a little extra head height when standing by the window and enjoying the view.
+Windows and balconies are built into the roof structure as small dormers providing a little extra head height when standing by the window and enjoying the view.

 A Velux loft conversion the simplest and quickest loft conversion of them all.
 As the roof structure remains unchanged externally, this also means the construction costs are considerably lower.
 Although a Velux conversion does legally convert your loft space into a room; this will most likely be limited to one bedroom, and headspace will be impacted by the shape of any existing (sloping) walls.
 However, using this type of loft conversion may be your only viable option if planning regulations prevent you from building any of the other types.